2i2c-org/team-compass/delivery-enablement/meetings/engagement-review.md

 ## WHY

-Provides an opportunity for BD and P&S to review active engagements, coordinate delivery target, and reduce delivery risks.
+Provides an opportunity for BD and P&S to review newly closed and active engagements, coordinate delivery targets, and reduce delivery risks.

 ## HOW